Almost succinct representation of maximal palindromes: Preliminaries

 A string $w$ is called a \emph{palindrome} if $w = w^R$ holds.
 Note that the empty string is a palindrome.
-A factor of a string is called \emph{palindromic} if it is a palindrome.
-A palindromic factor $w[i.. j]$ of $w$ is called a \emph{maximal palindrome} if (1) $i = 0$, (2) $j = |w|-1$, or (3) $w[i-1] \ne w[j+1]$.
-A palindrome is called an \emph{even-palindrome}~(resp.~\emph{odd-palindrome}) if its length is even~(resp.~odd).
-Throughout this paper, we focus only on even-palindromes, as discussed in Section 3 of~\cite{ApostolicoBG95}.
-If we are interested in odd-palindromes, we can convert the input string $w$ into $\hat{w} = w[0]w[0]w[1]w[1]\cdots w[n-1]w[n-1]$, which is obtained by doubling each character of $w$.
-Then, it holds that $w[i.. j]$ is a (possibly odd-) palindrome if and only if $\hat{w}[2i..
-2j+1]$ is an even-palindrome.
-Namely, detecting palindromes in a string of length $n$ can be reduced to detecting \emph{even}-palindromes in a string of length $2n$.
-In the rest of this paper, we simply refer to ``even-palindromes'' as ``palindromes'' unless otherwise specified.
+A factor of a string is said to be \emph{palindromic} if it is a palindrome.
+An occurrence of a palindromic factor $w[i.. j]$ of $w$ is called a \emph{maximal palindrome} if (1) $i = 0$, (2) $j = |w|-1$, or (3) $w[i-1] \ne w[j+1]$.
+Let $\calC_{w} = [0.. |w|) \cup \{c+0.5\mid c \in [0.. |w|-1)\}$ be a set of rational numbers.
+If $w[i.. j]$ is a palindrome, then we say that the rational number $c = (i+j)/2 \in \calC_w$ is the \emph{center} of $w[i.. j]$, or $w[i.. j]$ is \emph{centered at} $c$.

-If $w[c-r.. c+r-1]$ is a palindromic factor of $w$ for some non-negative integers $c$ and $r$, we say that $c$ is the \emph{center} of $w[c-r.. c+r-1]$, or $w[c-r.. c+r-1]$ is \emph{centered at} $c$.
-Note that $c$ is not exactly the median of interval $[c-r.. c+r-1]$, but it is the first position of the right half of the interval.
 For notational simplicity, we sometimes say that a factor is the \emph{MPal at $c$} if the factor is the maximal palindrome centered at $c$.
-Let $\tau$ be an integer parameter with $1\le \tau \le n/4$.
-A palindrome is said to be \emph{long} if its length is greater than $2\tau$ and \emph{short} otherwise.